 What are the Benefits of Partnering with MONEXgroup on Digital Payment Technologies and Solutions?

 MONEXgroup’s Mobile Checkout technology enables businesses on-the-move to grow their existing business by offering real-time payment processing services via Smartphone or Tablet.
 Merchants can use their everyday existing Smartphone devices to accept secure payments and enjoy the freedom of mobile commerce.
 The Mobile Checkout application supports advanced functionalities including E-mail / SMS receipts, calculation of Gratuities, and an image-based product catalog with pricing.
-Moreover, MONEXgroup is the one and only payment processing company in Canada that integrates unattended Contactless Only payment technology into any Self-Serve Kiosk or vending machine with PCI certification for Visa payWave, MasterCard Tap & Go, Interac Flash and Mobile Payments such as Apple Pay and Android Pay.
+Moreover, MONEXgroup is the one and only payment processing company in Canada that integrates unattended Contactless Only payment technology into any kiosk payment system or vending machine with PCI certification for Visa payWave, MasterCard Tap & Go, Interac Flash and Mobile Payments such as Apple Pay and Android Pay.
 Our exclusive Contactless Only payments module is currently being deployed at tire inflator machines at gas stations nationwide, so customers will no longer dig for change when pumping their tires.
 This is Canada’s first successful implementation of a Contactless Only payment interface that is fully PCI compliant and certified by the major card brands.
-For more information please visit our website or call 1.866.767.7253 for more information!

 When partnering with the number one payment processor in Canada; MONEXgroup will increase your efficiency and quality of service and lower the related costs.
 Request a Cost Comparison Analysis today.